libplctag/libplctag/README.md

 That said, we have some longer term things in mind:

 * increase portability.
 This will be ongoing.
 * make parts of the library optional.
-If you do not need DF1, you should not need to have the code.
 * add more protocols.
 We hope that the API will be able to support most of the commonly used PLC data access protocols.

 Current work is starting on version 2.0 of the library.
-As before, our goal is to keep API changes to an absolute minimum and if there are any, keep them purely to additions.
-The 2.0 series will be focused around internal changes and supporting multi-tag reads and AB implicit (IO) messages.
+We are using a type of semantic versioning, so the API will have breaking changes in 2.0.
+We will continue to support 1.5 after 2.0 is released for some period of time.
+At this point, we do not expect the conversion to 2.0 to be difficult as the changes generally simplify the API and make it a little easier to use.

 History